-The driving force for the Group's overall business growth is the employees of PJBumi.
-As at 31 December 2017, we kept a minimum workforce of 55 employees.
-Employees aged between 46 and above made up 40% of our workforce, followed by those aged 36-45 (29% of our workforce) and those aged 20-35 (31% of our workforce).
-Overall, the male to female ratio of employees stood at 75:25.
+The driving force for the Group's overall business growth is the employees of PJBUMI.
+As at 31 December 2018, we kept a minimum workforce of 41 employees.
+Employees' aged between 46 and above made up 44% of our workforce, followed by those aged 36-45 (27% of our workforce) and those aged 24-35 (29% of our workforce).
+Overall, the male to female ratio of employees stood at 78:22.

 To ensure our workforce is one cohesive family, we continue to leverage on employee engagement activities to communicate with and unite our employees.
-The financial year under review saw us holding a Hari Raya Open House event for employees at our Head Office with the Group Managing Director and Board of Directors.
+The financial year under review saw us holding a Hari Raya Open House event and Barbeque evenings for employees at our Head Office with the Group Managing Director and Board of Directors.